horde/base/doc/SECURITY.rst

 only and helps to prevent sidejacking.

 If PHP sessions are set to use the ``files`` save_handler, then these files should be secured properly.
-Sites can increase security by setting the PHP setting ``session.save_path`` to a directory that is only readable and writable by the web server process.
+Sites can increase security by configuring the PHP setting ``session.save_path`` to a directory that is only readable and writable by the web server process.